NitchayaninT/data-mining/Process/ch10/Clustering.md

 	- Dimensionality is lower → **clusters become more separated**
 	- Noise is removed → fewer false clusters
 K-means uses **Euclidean distance**.
-If features are correlated, distance becomes distorted.
+- Euclidean distance works best with **independent features**
-Using PCA fixes this.
+- when features are correlated (move together), distance becomes distorted, because it calculates distances from correl Using PCA fixes this.